Christina Aguilera at Voltaire: Background

 In January 2019, Aguilera appeared on The Ellen DeGeneres Show to announce her first residency concert, describing it as "a multisensory escape to a world of magic and total freedom".
 She headlined Christina Aguilera: The Xperience at the Zappos Theater at Planet Hollywood Las Vegas, which ran from May 2019 to March 2020 in four legs; its fifth leg was cancelled due to the COVID-19 pandemic in September 2020.
 It earned over $10.2 million according to Pollstar.
 She later embarked on The X Tour (2019) and EU / UK Summer Series (2023), with the latter promoting her second Spanish record, Aguilera.

 On October 10, 2023, Aguilera announced her second residency concert in a statement to Billboard.
 Described as "a seductively intimate show", it was also reported to take place at Voltaire at The Venetian Las Vegas.
-Later that month, she appeared on Jimmy Kimmel Live! talk show to promote the dates of the new residency; during the interview, she also stated, "It's such a creative experience for me, unlike anything I've ever done because it's such a very special, exclusive [show], like only 1000 seats per night and I'm not on until midnight".
+Later that month, she appeared on Jimmy Kimmel Live! talk show to promote the new residency; during the interview, she also stated, "It's such a creative experience for me, unlike anything I've ever done because it's such a very special, exclusive [show], like only 1,000 seats per night and I'm not on until midnight".